 Choosing an Upright or Recumbent Exercise Bike

-If space is not an issue, then you may want to look at the benefits and drawbacks for either an upright exercise bike, or a recumbent bike.
+If space is not an issue, then you may want to look at the benefits and drawbacks of either an upright exercise bike or a recumbent bike.
 Here we’ll have a look at both styles and how they may suit your needs.

 The Comfort Factor

-If you suffer from back problems or are overweight you’re likely to come down on the recumbent side of the upright and recumbent bike comparison and notice the difference between the comforts of sitting back on a recumbent opposed to being perched on a saddle.
+If you suffer from back problems or are overweight, you’re likely to come down on the recumbent side of the upright and recumbent bike comparison and notice the difference between the comforts of sitting back on a recumbent, as opposed to being perched on a saddle.
 The recumbent sitting area means your weight is distributed over a larger area, eliminating the problem of a sore bottom.

 Effectiveness of Workout

-There is some debate over upright and recumbent bike comparison in terms of effectiveness.
-Some experts often argue that the reclined position often encourages a less intense work out in comparison with the upright model.
-With the upright model you can stand or sit, offering varying levels of intensity and exercising different muscles.
+There is some debate over the upright and recumbent bike comparison in terms of effectiveness.
+Some experts often argue that the reclined position often encourages a less intense workout in comparison with the upright model.
+With the upright model, you can stand or sit, offering varying levels of intensity and exercising different muscles.

 On the other hand, the fact that the recumbent position means the rider’s legs are almost level with their heart means less hydrostatic pressure in their circulation, improving blood flow to the muscles from the heart and increasing the rider’s endurance or power output on longer rides.